ecerami/ecerami.github.io/samtools_primer.md

 * 1.0:  May 30, 2013:  First public release on [biobits.org](http://biobits.org).
 * 1.1:  July 24, 2013:  Updated with Disqus Comments / Feedback section.
+* 1.2:  December 19, 2014:  Multiple updates, including:
+	* Updated to use samtools 1.1 and bcftools 1.2.
+	* Updated usage for bcftools.

 ## About ##